Zooce/zomb-file/README.md

 You've already seen comments in the previous examples, but now you know that comments are a real thing!

+Comments start with `//` and run to the end of the line.

 ```zomb
 // this is a comment on its own line